Hours of Work Per Week: 37-41

-Hiring a highly qualified Disability Support Worker to work with 2 females clients (aged 24-31 yrs old) with complex needs, addictions, schizophrenia, FASD, extensive trauma history and/or homelessness.
+Hiring a highly qualified Support Worker to work with 2 clients (aged 17-31 yrs old) with complex needs, FASD, seizure, developmental delay, extensive trauma history and addictions.

 These clients have challenges with addictions and establishing healthy boundaries with family & friends.
 Working from a harm reduction and holistic approach, the Disability Support Workers (DSW) will work one on one with each client on ISP goals and life skills development, including money management, as well as to model healthy relationships.